IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Souls of Byte are now a post-Hellion Drop (Hellion Core only drops them after the entire fight is beaten)

+-Handling Gloves now reduce the penality of holding radioactive items

 -Added some flavor text to the Jabb-a-wacky to hint how to get it

 -Most non-npc specific SGAmod drops no longer drop from statue spawned NPCs